 The current rate is 0.5c/minute (half a cent) plus 79c flagfall.
 I tried out another couple of cheaper phonecards (OzCall was a bit more expensive at the time), but there was issues of network contention, and the delay in the phone conversation was noticable and annoying, so I had to switch back.

 Rates are available at:

 http://www.cardcall.com.au/en/Rates/Pages/view.aspx?product=AUCCOZcall over 9 years ago

 If you haven't already.
 Get whoever you are calling on Skype (www.skype.com)

 Free skype to skype calls, rarely with delay, or if you setup a paid account (not hard) then you can call landlines in Australia for 3 cents a minute.

 It is not hard and it is much cheaper than any calling card option.

 While I was travelling in Europe I could even find skype on most internet cafe computers so I travelled around with my own headset just incase they did not some provided.

-It was definitely worth it about 8 years ago
+It was definitely worth it over 8 years ago

 Skype is a bit expensive.
 Another way I've been using is Global Call.
 I downloaded this app from Google Store, I got 30 minutes to call for free already and I've been using it ever since to call not only to the US but other countries as well.
 The rate is 6 times cheaper than Skype while the quality is comparable.
-Check it out! :) http://uglobalcall.com/ over 4 years ago
+Check it out! :) http://uglobalcall.com/ almost 5 years ago